 ANTI COMPLEXITY Workshop – Making Business Less Complex and More Focused

-One day you need to buy some fruits… You have two options: go to the Supermarket A or to the Supermarket B. The quality is the same, the price is about the same.
-In “A” you need to find a plastic bag, put fruits inside, find self-service electronic weights, print a bar code… In “B” you just need to find a plastic bag and put fruits inside.
+One day, you need to buy some fruit… You have two options: go to Supermarket A or to Supermarket B. The quality is the same, the price is about the same.
+In “A” you need to find a plastic bag, put fruit inside, find self-service electronic weights, print a bar code… In “B,” you just need to find a plastic bag and put fruit inside.

 Without going into definitions and long discussions about complexity, answer a simple question:

-I vote for Supermarket B. The management removed the complexity of weighting fruits for me…
+I vote for Supermarket B. The management removed the complexity of weighing fruit for me…

 Is your product too complex?

 The answer to this question will define the success or failure of your business.
-Companies are no longer competing just on price or quality – the products and services offered on the market as so similar that the end-users have tough times to decide what brand to trust.
-The decision is no longer about features and functions, it’s now about customer service and smooth user experience (think about Amazon, Apple, or Zappos).
+Companies are no longer competing just on price or quality – the products and services offered on the market are so similar that end-users have tough a time deciding which brand to trust.
+The decision is no longer about features and functions; it’s now about customer service and smooth user experience (think about Amazon, Apple, or Zappos).

 Companies with bad complexities are losing their clients

-Think about last frustrating experience you had with some product or service.
+Think about the last frustrating experience you had with some product or service.
 Could that company prevent it?
-Was it about product “quality” or it was more about the way company managed to solve the problem?
+Was it about product “quality,” or it was more about the way the company managed to solve the problem?

-Organizations are good in creating and selling products, but they are not good in eliminating the complexities.
+Organizations are good in creating and selling products, but they are not good at eliminating the complexities.

 Let’s do a simple exercise: think about any experience you had with some organization.
 Did everything work smoothly?
 Was there something that could be improved?
-Was there something that looked like too complex for you as an end user?
-The resulted list is an indication of how good the companies was managing the complexities.
+Was there something that looked too complex for you as an end-user?
+The resulting list is an indication of how good the company was in managing the complexities.